elegant-scipy/elegant-scipy/markdown/ch1.markdown

 counts_rpkm = rpkm(counts, gene_lengths)
 ```

+#### RPKM between gene normalization

-Let's see the normalization's effect in action.
+Let's see the RPKM normalization's effect in action.
 First, as a reminder, here's
 the distribution of mean log counts as a function of gene length:

 ```python